-It is important to have a clear strategy of what you want to accomplish and a written plan that can be copied and shared with others.
+It is important to have a clear strategy of what you want to accomplish and a written plan that can be copied and shared with others on your team.
 This example shows some of the things that occur.
-You know already when you have other obligations and appointments..
+You know already when you need to come for an LTS workshop.
+Pretty soon, you are going to get information of when another coach from CBLT is coming to lead a course in your province.
 You will write that also on your monthly course calendar.
 Perhaps it clashes with one of your group schedules and so you will need to tell your students about that.
 Perhaps explain to your group that somebody needs to be at the train station with a car to pick you up, or to make other arrangements.
-You will also need a seminar plan with all the dates prepared until the end of the course.
+You will also need a seminar \\\\\\ with all the dates prepared until the end of the course.
 You will need to plan the schedule for the next course and order books a couple of months in advance.
 So there is a great need for an accurate strategy, written plan and good clear schedule.
 It will simplify everybody's life!